DW01/traktor-docs/engine/effects.md

 ### Explosion

-An explosion effect combines visuals and audio—particles burst outward, a bright flash, lingering smoke, and a thunderous boom:
+An explosion effect combines visuals and audio.
+Particles burst outward, a bright flash, lingering smoke, and a thunderous boom:

 **Visual configuration:**
 - **Emitter:** Sphere emitter with radial velocity